leap-ec/gremlin/README.md

 $ gremlin config.yml
 ```

+## Documentation
+The [wiki](https://github.com/markcoletti/gremlin/wiki) has more detailed
+documentation, particularly on how the YAML config files can be set up for
+Gremlin runs.

 ## Versions

+Note that more detailed explanations for version changes can be found in the
+`CHANGELOG`.

+* `v0.6`, in progress on `develop`
+* `v0.5`, 1/27/23
+  * Main installed executable now `gremlin` and not `gremlin.py`.
+Added
+    optional `async.with_client` config section.
+Improvements made to `setup.
+    py`.
 * `v0.4`, 9/30/22
   * Added config variable `async.with_client` that allows for interacting
     with Dask before the EA runs; e.g., `client.wait_for_workers()` or